dailybruin/meow/readme.md

 ### 5. Configure meow
 Run `python manage.py init` to configure all settings.

+### 6. Configure sections
+Use the default Django admin (http://[YOUR_URL]/admin) to add a Section object.
+To find Twitter access keys/tokens, use the instructions at

+    python manage.py twitter_auth

+and to find the Facebook tokens, [use these instructions](http://stackoverflow.com/questions/17620266/getting-a-manage-page-access-token-to-upload-events-to-a-facebook-page).

 ## Running meow
 Run meow by going into the `meow` directory of the repo and typing